 Gayle Creasey UKCP

 Welcome to my profile which I hope you will find helpful.
-My name is Gayle Creasey and I am a psychotherapist and Mindfulness Based Cognitive Therapy (MBCT) teacher.
-I offer counselling, psychotherapy and mindfulness for adults and young people aged 5-18 years.
-I have a private practice in London Bridge (SE1 2TH) and Wooburn Green, Buckinghamshire.
+My name is Gayle Creasey and I offer counselling, psychotherapy and mindfulness training for adults and young people aged 5-18 years.
+I have a private practice just outside Beaconsfield in Buckinghamshire.

 I believe that life can be complicated for all of us – this is the nature of being alive!
 At different times, we all struggle with ourselves, each other and the events in our lives.
 I also believe that, despite what we are presented with by life, we all have the potential to be happy and to find a sense of peace both with ourselves and our life.